D2D Assisted Multi-antenna Coded Caching: Proof of Theorem 2

 \item When the D2D subsets are selected among a limited number of users. \end{enumerate} In the first scenario, since all the users have received almost the same number of subfiles in the D2D phase, they all need almost the same number of messages in the DL phase (see Fig.~\ref{fig:quadbehav} (b)).
 However, in the second scenario, since some users have received most of their intended files in the D2D phase, they need a few numbers of messages in the DL phase.
 In contrast, users who did not receive any subfile in the D2D phase need most of the subfiles in the DL phase.
 Thus, in this scenario, $W^{i}_{k}$s are either on the right-hand side of the maximum point or on the left-hand side of it (see Fig.~\ref{fig:quadbehav} (c)).

 Therefore, these two cases are two extreme cases for the total number of quadratic variables as well.
-In this regard, when D2D subsets are uniformly selected among all the users, the total number of quadratic variables is maximized.
-On the other hand, when a limited number of users are selected for D2D transmissions, $Q$ is minimized.
+In this regard, {the total number of quadratic variables is maximized when D2D subsets are uniformly selected among all the users.} On the other hand, when a limited number of users are selected for D2D transmissions, $Q$ is minimized.
 Finally, the total number of quadratic variables (after $i$ D2D time slots) is computed as $Q^{i}=\sum_{k \in [\tau+L]}Q^{i}_{k}$.
 Substituting the total number of needed messages for each user, defined in appendix~\ref{sec:app}, equations \eqref{eq:NA9} and \eqref{eq:NA11} are~achieved.